-To comply with Massachusetts law governing non-competition agreements, the Frattaroli Employment Agreement also provides for monthly severance payments in connection with any termination other than by the Company without "cause", by Mr. Frattaroli for "good reason" or due to death.
+To comply with Massachusetts law governing non-competition agreements, the Frattaroli Employment Agreement also provides for monthly severance payments in connection with any termination other than a termination by the Company without "Cause", by Mr. Frattaroli for "Good Reason" or due to his death.
 Such severance payments are in an aggregate amount equal to one-half of Mr. Frattaroli's highest annual base salary during the two years preceding termination.
-Such severance payments will be paid over either (A) a nine-month period in the event of a termination that is not in connection with a change in control, or (B) a 12-month period in the event the termination occurs within 12 months following a change in control.
+Such severance payments will be paid over either (i) a nine-month period in the event of a termination that is not in connection with a Change in Control, or (ii) a 12-month period in the event the termination occurs within 12 months following a Change in Control.

-Under the Frattaroli Employment Agreement, "cause" means generally: the commission of an act of disloyalty, dishonesty, breach of trust, fraud, misconduct, bad faith, embezzlement, misappropriation of Company assets, or destruction of Company property; gross negligence in the performance of employment duties; refusal, failure or willful nonfeasance to perform employment duties; failure to comply with Company policy (subject to a cure right); conduct which is materially detrimental to the reputation, goodwill or business operation of the Company; the conviction for, or plea of nolo contendere, to a felony; or a breach of the Frattaroli Employment Agreement by Mr. Frattaroli (subject to a cure right).
+Under the Frattaroli Employment Agreement, "Cause" means generally any of Mr. Frattaroli's: (i) commission of an act of disloyalty, dishonesty, breach of trust, fraud, misconduct, bad faith, embezzlement, misappropriation of Company assets, or destruction of Company property; (ii) gross negligence in the performance of employment duties; (iii) refusal, failure or willful nonfeasance to perform employment duties; (iv) failure to comply with Company policy (subject to a cure right); (v) conduct which is materially detrimental to the reputation, goodwill or business operation of the Company; (vi) conviction of, or plea of nolo contendere to, a felony; or (vii) a breach of the Frattaroli Employment Agreement by Mr. Frattaroli (subject to a cure right).

-"Good Reason" and "Change in Control" under the Frattaroli Employment Agreement have the same meanings as those provided in the Werner Employment Agreement, as described above.
+"Good Reason" and "Change in Control" under the Frattaroli Employment Agreement have the same meaning as those provided in the Werner Employment Agreement, as described above.